bourquejulien/devops-cs2024-team-exemple/README-EN.md

 All these steps must be scripted so than can be easily reproducible.
 You need to refer to the Helm and Azure cli documentation to complete this step.

 > An exemple (``deploy-aks.sh``) is provided.
 You can start from there.

+At the end of this step, it should be possible to access your service (the health check) from `http://team{team #}.dev.cs2024.one/{healthcheck path}`.

 #### 2.3 Gitlab Pipeline (2 points)
 Based on the steps from section 2.2, you must automate deployment through a Gitlab pipeline.